matthematics/schubmult/README.md

 # schubmult

-## Program and package for computing Littlewood-Richardson coefficients of Schubert polynomials, with optional Sage integration
+## Program and package for rapid computation of Littlewood-Richardson coefficients of Schubert polynomials, with optional Sage integration

 The main purpose of this python package is for executing scripts to compute coefficients of products of various types of Schubert polynomials.
 Coproducts can also be computed, as well as substitution of commuting difference operators for quantum double Schubert polynomials.
 Quantum multiplication also has parabolic subgroup support, computed via the Peterson-Woodward comparison theorem. **Note that except for quantum Schubert polynomial multiplication with the --basic-pieri option, the methodology for quantum/quantum double Schubert polynomials is conjectural at this time.**

-## Diplaying the result positively

-The command line argument --display-positive is available in schubmult_yz and schubmult_q_yz, which displays the result positively (if possible, this is still only always possible conjecturally).
-It will fail and print out the offending case if it finds a counterexample.
-This is highly processor intensive.
+## Baseic script command lines

 ```bash
 schubmult_py 1 2 4 9 11 6 8 12 3 5 7 10 - 6 8 1 2 3 4 7 10 12 14 5 9 11 13